How to connect and use a mouse with your iPhone

 Step 2: Turn on AssistiveTouch

-To do that, go to iPhone Settings > Accessibility > Touch > AssistiveTouch.
-From here, turn on AssistiveTouch, and now you should see the small round mouse pointer on the screen (alongside the regular AssistiveTouch virtual button).
+2. Turn on AssistiveTouch, and now you should see the small round mouse pointer on the screen (alongside the regular AssistiveTouch virtual button).

-Turn on AssistiveTouch on iPhone
+Turning on AssistiveTouch on iPhone to use a mouse

-Step 3: Configure mouse buttons
+Step 3: Map the mouse buttons to correct actions

 1) Go to iPhone Settings > Accessibility > Touch > AssistiveTouch.